sandhiyasivanandam/AI-Pre-Call-Intelligence-Copilot/README.md

 # AI Pre-Call Intelligence Copilot

-An AI-powered Sales Copilot built using agentic workflow concepts in Relevance AI to automate company research, prospect intelligence, and strategic pre-call report generation for sales and solutions engineering teams.
+An AI Pre-Call Intelligence Copilot built using agentic workflow concepts in Relevance AI to automate company research, prospect intelligence, and strategic pre-call report generation for sales and solutions engineering teams.

 ---